 Cape Clear is an Irish-speaking island with around 120 residents.
 It features harbours, cliffs, bogs and a lake, and its tiny but well stocked library is housed in a cabin beneath the hillside ruins of a 12th century church and graveyard.

-Trekking back from the Grand Concert on Friday night, we had panoramic views of the island by moonlight.
+Trekking back from the Grand Concert on Friday night, there were panoramic views of the island by moonlight.
 As a city dweller it was a rare treat to see so many stars in the sky.

 What an amazing weekend!